With the pandemic hitting the world, we've now turned to online platforms.

 India is the biggest maker of mangoes around the world.
 It produces 14 out of 25 million tons of global production.

 The nation sends out 60,000 tons of mangoes across the globe.

-There more than a thousand types of Indian mangoes.
-These types are named after their tones, their origin, their texture, and their taste.
+There are more than a thousand types of Indian mangoes.
+These types are named after their tones, origin, texture, and taste.